 6. Will my license be suspended?

 After you were arrested or detained, you were most likely given a pink piece of paper and your California driver's license taken by the police officer.
 That pink piece of paper is your temporary driver's license.

 CAUTION: you must request a DMV hearing within 10 days of the date of your arrest.
 Our office can help you with this.
 We know the numbers to call to talk to an actual human being at the DMV - not a recording, which is what you will hear if you call the number at the top right on the pink piece of paper.

 Your license could be suspended.
 However, there are many defenses to DMV hearings and that is why you need to talk with a DUI lawyer.
 If the hearing is won, you may suffer no suspension at all.

 This question is difficult to answer because each case is different and require different amounts of time to effectively defend.

 We charge a "flat fee."
 This means that we do not charge hourly.
 We quote you a fee for service that typically includes court appearances and the DMV hearing.
 Please do not hesitate to call so that we can meet with you and give you a quote for your case.
-We know these are tough economic times for everyone, and offer payment plans.
 We also accept all major credit cards.

 8. Can I get my criminal record expunged?